Measurements of jet observables sensitive to $b$-quark fragmentation in $t\bar{t}$ events at the LHC with the ATLAS detector: Introduction

 The observables used in this paper characterize the evolution of the $b$-quark momentum into the lower momentum of the weakly decaying $b$-hadron.
 This is achieved by comparing the momenta of reconstructed $b$-hadrons with their corresponding $b$-jets and with the event-wide momentum scale set by other top-quark decay products.
 While there is an immediate theoretical objection to making a one-to-one identification between quarks and jets -- a colored quark cannot in isolation hadronize into a color-neutral jet -- observables inspired by this simple picture can be well defined, and receive finite and calculable corrections from the initiator's color connections~\cite{Dokshitzer:1995zt}.
 In the \elecpos\ experiments where such observables were previously measured, incoming beam particles have a well-defined momentum, and hence there is no question as to the energy of the resulting $b$-quarks in a two-jet $\elecpos \to b\bar{b}$ process: at leading order, each must have the same energy as the incoming electron or positron beam.
 The fragmentation can hence be probed via the simple function $x_B = E_B / E_\text{beam}$ -- the energy of the $b$-hadron divided by that of the beam.
 Due to the nature of hadronic initial states, the partonic center-of-mass or energy scale is not known \emph{a priori} for any particular collision event.
 For this reason, observables are defined using only the final-state particles rather than the beam energy.

-To reconstruct weakly decaying $b$-hadrons, inner-detector tracks are used to build secondary vertices displaced from the hard-scatter collision~\cite{ATL-PHYS-PUB-2017-011}.
-The constituents of these secondary vertices correspond to the stable, charged $b$-hadron descendants.
-The $b$-hadron's ``charged momentum'' is then calculated as the vectorial sum of such descendants.
+It is experimentally challenging to determine whether electrically neutral particles originated from heavy hadron decays, the fragmentation products of the jet, the underlying event, or pileup interactions; as such, this study focuses on the charged constituents of the jets.
+Charged-particle tracks have better momentum and angular resolution than calorimeter clusters at the energies involved in this analysis and allow for the removal of contamination particles emitted from pileup interactions.
+To reconstruct these $b$-hadrons, inner-detector tracks are used to build secondary vertices displaced from the hard-scatter collision~\cite{ATL-PHYS-PUB-2017-011}.
+The constituents of secondary vertices correspond to the stable, charged $b$-hadron descendants.
+The $b$-hadron's ``charged momentum'' is then calculated as the vectorial sum of these descendants.
 The $b$-hadron charged momentum is compared with various quantities that provide an energy scale for the surrounding environment.